04 Oct Small Business Lines of Credit

 - Unforecasted Expenses

 A business line of credit is a revolving line of credit that you can draw against as you need it.
 It is typically used for short-term working capital to help improve cash flow or to finance unforeseen expenses.
 It is also commonly used to take advantage of unexpected opportunities or investments.
-A unsecured business credit line provides flexibility that a typical term loan does not.
-With business lines of credit, you can borrow up to your approved limit, and only pay interest on the portion of money you borrow over the term you borrow it for.
-The sooner funds are paid back, the cheaper the cost of capital.
-Business lines of credit act similar to how credit cards work without the high cash advance costs.
+An unsecured business credit line provides flexibility that a typical term loan does not.
+With business lines of credit, you can borrow up to your approved limit, and only pay interest on the portion of money you borrow over the term you acquire it.
+The sooner funds are paid back, the cheaper the cost of capital — business lines of credit act similar to how credit cards work without the high cash advance costs.

-What is are Small Business Open Credit Lines?
+What are Small Business Open Credit Lines?
 How do Small Business Lines of Credit Work?

 A small business line of credit is very similar to a business credit card.
-The key difference is that you can borrow up to a certain amount of capital in cash, say $250,000, and pay interest only on the portion of money you borrow over the term you borrow it.
-You also do not have the high cash advance interest rates that a credit card carries.
-You can then draw and payback the funds as you wish with the only restriction being making the minimum payment.
+The critical difference is that you can borrow up to a certain amount of capital in cash, say $250,000, and pay interest only on the portion of money you borrow over the term you acquire it.
+You also do not have the high cash advance interest rates than a credit card carries.
+You can then draw and pay back the funds as you wish, with the only restriction being making the minimum payment.
 As long as you do not exceed the maximum revolving credit limit, you can always access more business capital or cash.

 Unsecured business lines of credit are also affected by payback history.
-As a borrower pays back their credit line limits can be increased within 6 weeks, and reviewed monthly thereafter.
-The limit is not a lifetime one, as is the case with certain term loans, but rather the highest dollar amount a merchant can borrow at one time.
-Which is a key difference in regards to a term loan, where a specific amount is paid back over a one time designated term.
+As a borrower pays back, their credit line limits can be increased within six weeks and reviewed monthly after that.
+The ceiling is not a lifetime one, as is the case with individual term loans, but rather the highest dollar amount a merchant can borrow at one time.
+This is a crucial difference in regards to a term loan, where a specific amount is paid back over a one time designated term.
 A small business line of credit allows the company owner to borrow the amount of cash needed at any time.
-They also have the ability to take advantage of prepayment discounts by making payments over the minimum required dollar amount.
+They also can take advantage of prepayment discounts by making payments over the minimum required dollar amount.
 This type of funding can help businesses mitigate the waves of cash flow, especially when awaiting payments on receivables/invoices.